Open Tuesday-Sunday, 9 a.m.-4 p.m.

-Lakeside Nature Center is one of Missouri’s largest wildlife rehabilitation facilities and provides educational and recreational opportunities that focus on the environment.
-Built in 1999, the facility is one of Swope Park’s newest additions.
-It typically houses about 75 animals including two bald eagles, two turkey vultures, three barred owls, three varieties of hawks and two Kestrel falcons.
+Lakeside Nature Center, located in Swope Park, is one of Missouri’s largest wildlife rehabilitation facilities and provides educational and recreational opportunities that focus on the environment.
+The center typically houses about 75 animals including two bald eagles, two turkey vultures, three barred owls, three varieties of hawks and two Kestrel falcons.
 The Center even has a box turtle named “Wilma” that is thought to be about 80 years old.

 If you have a native Missouri animal in need, please call the Center 816-513-8960 and leave a message.
 You will be contacted shortly and given instructions on what to do.

 Rental hours 4 – 8 p.m.

 $50/ hour, per staff member